No.

 Four options:

 Applicants with an undergraduate GPA below 3.0 are welcome to apply, but you should explain the lower GPA in your required professional statement.
-Describe specific procedures you will follow to meet the rigorous requirements of graduate study, and describe relevant experiences and/or activities that demonstrate an ability to do graduate-level work at Nazareth.
+Describe specific procedures you will follow to meet the rigorous requirements of graduate study, and describe relevant experiences and/or activities that demonstrate your ability to do graduate-level work at Nazareth.

 Many graduate students finance their education through student loans.
 However, there are graduate assistantship opportunities available.